api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

 [Amberdata](https://amberdata.io) has connected some of their great API endpoints to API3 Beacons for _#BUIDLWEEK_.
-See the [Beacon IDs](../reference/beacon-ids.md) doc for a list of beaconIds used to access Beacon values with the `RrpBeaconServer.sol` contract function [readBeacon()](../functions/read-beacon.md).
+See the [Beacon IDs](../reference/beacon-ids.md) doc for a list of Beacon IDs used to access Beacon values with the `RrpBeaconServer.sol` contract function [readBeacon()](../functions/read-beacon.md).